durasj/chipsandcode/src/routes/sideB.md

 Boolean algebra deals with Boolean (also called binary) values that are typically labeled true/false, 1/0, yes/no, on/off, and so forth.
 We will use $1$ and $0$.
 A Boolean function is a function that operates on binary inputs and returns binary outputs.
 Since computer hardware is based on the representation and manipulation of binary values, Boolean functions play a central role in the specification, construction, and optimization of hardware architectures.

-The simplest way to specify a Boolean function is to enumerate all the possible values of the functions input variables, along with the functions output for each set of inputs.
+The simplest way to specify a Boolean function is to enumerate all the possible values of the function's input variables, along with the function's output for each set of inputs.
 This is called the _truth table_ representation of the function, illustrated in Figure 1.1.
 The first two columns of Figure 1.1 enumerate all the possible binary inputs of the function and the last respective output from the boolean function.

 |  x  |  y  | $f(x, y)$ |
 | :-: | :-: | :-------: |